thunderpwn/wet-blender-mdc/Readme.txt

 ------------
 This is a plugin for Blender.
 It handles import and export of the MDC file format.
 The MDC file format is a 3D model format used in games such as Return to Castle Wolfenstein or Wolfenstein: Enemy Territory.

-This plugin is still in development (see the Note in the following section about the uv maps).
-Apart from that it should already be usable.
+This plugin is still in development, there is 1 known issue, which is when you choose to "remove doubles" on a mesh, it will lead to an export error, because of the vertex normal objects.
+A quick workaround is to delete them manually once they appear after the "remove doubles" (takes a while usually for blender to update the scene).

 ABOUT USING THIS PLUGIN
 -----------------------